What is a cataract?

 Inside everyone’s eye is a lens.
-Just like with a camera, the lens of your eye helps your eye helps you to focus on things whether they are nearby or far away.
+Just like with a camera, the lens of your eye helps you focus on things whether they’re nearby or far away.
 To work well, that lens must be clear.
-As you age, the lens of your eye gradually becomes cloudy and causes blurry vision.
+As you age, the lens in your eye gradually becomes cloudy and causes blurry vision.
 We call this cloudy lens a cataract.
 Looking through a cloudy lens is like looking through a dirty window – everything is blurred.

 Besides aging, cataract risk factors include:

 - Ultraviolet radiation from sunlight or other sources

 - Diseases such as diabetes, hypertension, or obesity

 Over time, a cataract will become more and more cloudy.
 The only way to restore your vision is to remove the cataract surgically and replace the lens with a new lens implant.

 Cataract surgery is the most common surgical procedure performed on adults in the United States.
 The procedure is performed on an outpatient basis and generally takes a half-hour or less.
 The recovery time is usually only a few days.

 Cataract surgery is one of the safest surgical procedures performed today.
 Recent technological and surgical advances have made it a more gentle and reliable process than ever before.